 The Army has proposed cleanup of 6,500 acres of the historic Impact Area.
 The land is divided into smaller areas by existing fuel break roads.
 These smaller areas are called defensible polygons.
 The size of the defensible polygons is determined by how much vegetation is in each area and by the topography, but the biggest factor is the Army (Ord Military Community) fire department's ability to safely manage the fire.

-Before the fire is conducted, fuel breaks – 200 feet wide or greater – are created around each burn area.
+Before the fire is conducted, fuel breaks are created around each burn area.
 The fuel breaks are created for firefighter safety and to help contain the fire within the burn area boundary.
 Roads are reinforced so that the wildland fire equipment can travel around the boundary of the burn area to monitor the fire.
-Two more sets of fuel breaks are created (at approximately one-half mile and one mile out from the burn areas) for increased safety and protection.
+Two more sets of fuel breaks are created (the secondary at approximately one-half mile and tertiary at one mile out from the burn areas) for increased safety and protection.

 Because of the existence of munitions, the firefighters cannot go into the burn area to light or extinguish the fire.
 Instead, helicopters are used.
 The wildland fire engines and firefighters are positioned on the fuel break roads surrounding the burn area to guard and reinforce the boundary.

 The burn boss directs and monitors operations throughout the event from a helicopter called a "command ship."
-A representative from the local air district is also in the helicopter, to observe and document smoke behavior.
+A representative from the local air district is also on site to observe and document smoke behavior.
 In the rare event that a fire goes outside the intended boundary, the burn boss uses the infra-red camera to see through the smoke and identify the locations of spot fires.
 This technology allows firefighters to respond quickly to put out the unintended blaze.

 How the land will be used after clean up